LGUG2Z/komorebi/README.md

-send-to-workspace                    Send the focused window to the specified workspace focus-monitor                        Focus the specified monitor focus-workspace                      Focus the specified workspace on the focused monitor cycle-monitor                        Focus the monitor in the given cycle direction cycle-workspace                      Focus the workspace in the given cycle direction new-workspace                        Create and append a new workspace on the focused monitor
+send-to-workspace                    Send the focused window to the specified workspace focus-monitor                        Focus the specified monitor focus-workspace                      Focus the specified workspace on the focused monitor focus-monitor-workspace              Focus the specified workspace on the target monitor cycle-monitor                        Focus the monitor in the given cycle direction cycle-workspace                      Focus the workspace in the given cycle direction new-workspace                        Create and append a new workspace on the focused monitor